Some anti-debugging stuff for Java - bloo - 01-11-2015

 Checking launch args:

-public static void checkLaunchArgs() {
+Code: public static void checkLaunchArgs() {

 List<String> launchArgs = ManagementFactory.getRuntimeMXBean().getInputArguments();